BMES Robert A. Pritzker Distinguished Lectureship Award

 3. Letter(s) of support, but no more than five.
 (Letters should not be longer than two pages each)

 4. The nominee must be a BMES member in good standing.

 To view the award rubric, please click here.

 Award and Honorarium

-This recipient receives complimentary registration for the Annual Meeting, a crystal plaque, and an honorarium of $12,000.
+This recipient receives complimentary registration for the Annual Meeting, where they will present their lecture, a crystal plaque, and an honorarium of $12,000.

 **The Awards Committee will screen all nominations, critically evaluate the nominee's records, and submit its recommendation to the BMES Executive Committee for approval.